QB64Team/qb64/README.md

 Failing to do so will reuslt in QB64 failing to comple your source.

-Additionally, the Gorilla editor that launches by default will produce IDE module errors, before proceeding to hang.
+Additionally, the editor that launches by default will produce IDE module errors, before proceeding to hang.

 ``` IDE MODULE ERROR (module: ide_methods, on line: 10223)```